Deep-ICE: the first globally optimal algorithm for minimizing 0-1 loss in two-layer ReLU and maxout networks: Empirical analysis

 A common approach to address this issue in studies of exact algorithms is to use multiple random initializations.
 However, this approach often becomes ineffective as data scales increase.
 Each run typically uses a manually set time limit, but this still results in redundant retraining.
-To address these challenges, we propose a coreset selection method, detailed in Algorithm \ref{correset selection method}.
+To address these challenges, we propose a coreset selection method, detailed in Algorithm \ref{coreset-selection-method}.
 Instead of computing the exact solution across the entire dataset, which is computationally infeasible for large $K$ and $D$, our approach identifies the exact solution for the most representative subsets.
-By shuffling the data, the input will unlikely be the ordering that is pathological, i.e., one where the optimal solution is obtained only at a late stage of the recursive process in the Deep-ICE algorithm.
+By shuffling the data, the input will unlikely be the ordering that is pathological i.e., one where the optimal solution is obtained only at a late stage of the recursive process in the Deep-ICE algorithm.
 This method can effectively explore thousands of candidate configurations in the coresets that have lower training accuracy than SVMs and MLPs.
-In our experiments, we trained a two-layer maxout network using the algorithmic process described in \ref{correset selection method}.
-In 5-fold cross-validation tests, our method demonstrated significantly better performance, with misclassification rates typically 20–30\% lower on both the training and test sets across multiple datasets.
+In our experiments, we trained a two-layer maxout network using the algorithmic process described in \ref{coreset-selection-method}.
+In 5-fold cross-validation tests, our method demonstrated significantly better performance.
 These results consistently outperformed those of SVMs and the same maxout network trained with gradient descent.

 Due to the ability to generate an extensive number of candidate solutions, we observed several interesting findings in our experiments.
 Although extensive prior research suggests that the maximal-margin (MM) classifier (i.e., SVM) offers theoretical guarantees for test accuracy \citep{mohri2012foundations}, we found that the MM classifier does not always perform as expected.
 Specifically, we did not find clear evidence that the MM classifier consistently achieves better out-of-sample performance.
 A more detailed analysis is provided in Appendix \ref{subsec:Experiments-of-exhuastively}.